magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.CircularBuffer.md

 ### void Reset {#void-reset}

-Reset the flags for the enumerator.
+Reset the flags for the enumerator

 ```csharp
 public void Reset()